ncatlab/nlab-content/pages/1626.md

 Put $C = B_1 \cup \ldots \cup B_n$.
 The first inclusion is equivalent to $p \in \forall_f(C)$ by the adjunction $f^{-1} \dashv \forall_f$.
 The second inclusion implies $\forall_f(C) \subseteq \forall_f f^{-1}(U) = U$, where the equality $\forall_f f^{-1} = id$, equivalent to $\exists_f f^{-1} = id$, follows from surjectivity of $f$.
 Thus we have shown $\forall_f(\mathcal{C})$ is a base.
 =--

-The converse of this lemma is the celebrated Hahn-Mazurkiewicz theorem:
+The converse of this lemma is the celebrated [[Hahn-Mazurkiewicz theorem]]:

 +-- {: .num_theorem}
 ###### Theorem